petsel/not-awesome-es6-classes/README.md

 - JavaScript is a class-free, object-oriented programming language.
 It eschews [classical inheritance](https://en.wikipedia.org/wiki/Class-based_programming) in favor of [prototypal inheritance](https://en.wikipedia.org/wiki/Prototype-based_programming).
 - Many believe prototypal inheritance to be more flexible and freeing than classical inheritance due to its less rigid nature.
 - The ES6 class syntax, constructors, the `new` keyword, etc. are ideas taken from the classical inheritance model to make programmers coming from languages like C++, Java, C#, etc. more comfortable and do not really belong in JavaScript.
-- While prototypal inheritance is very powerful in its own right, there is a growing movement among developers, both within and outside of JavaScript (Ex: [Composition in Golang](https://talks.golang.org/2012/splash.article#TOC_15.)), to shift away from inheritance in favor of object composition.
+- While prototypal inheritance is very powerful in its own right, there is a growing movement among developers, both within and outside of the JS community (Ex: [Composition in Golang](https://talks.golang.org/2012/splash.article#TOC_15.)), to shift away from inheritance in favor of object composition.
 - ES6 class syntax is essentially syntactic sugar that will end up obfuscating the true nature of JavaScript and confusing the next generation of programmers learning it.
 - Instead of ES6 classes, you should consider factory functions, object composition, and/or prototypal inheritance via the use of prototypes & Object.create() while avoiding constructors and the `new` keyword altogether.